KBNLresearch/iromlab/readme.md

 * [IsoBuster](https://www.isobuster.com/)
 * dBpoweramp, dBpoweramp Batch Ripper and Nimbie Batch Ripper Driver; all available [from the dBpoweramp website](https://www.dbpoweramp.com/batch-ripper.htm).
 (Note: Iromlab wraps dBpoweramp's Nimbie driver binaries to control the disc loading / unloading process.)
-* dBpoweramp command-line ripping tool, which provides a command-line interface to dBpoweramp's ripper.
-Custom tool developed specially for KB, not included in dBpoweramp default installer!
 * [cd-info](https://linux.die.net/man/1/cd-info) - this tool is part of [libcdio](https://www.gnu.org/software/libcdio/),  the "GNU Compact Disc Input and Control Library".
 * [shntool](http://www.etree.org/shnutils/shntool/) - used to verify the integrity of created WAVE files.
 * [flac](https://xiph.org/flac/) - used to verify the integrity of created WAVE files.